bmoscon/cryptofeed/docs/exchange.md

                 ))
 ```
 When a client specifies a `Feed` object, they provide channels and symbols, or use a subscription dictionary.
 These are saved internally in the class as `self.subscription`.
 The keys to the dictionary are data channels, and the value for each channel is a list of symbols.
 The user specifies these values as the cryptofeed defined normalizations, and the `Feed` constructor converts them in place to the exchange specific values.
-This also mean we'll need to add support for the various channel mappings in `standards.py`, add support for the symbol mappings in the classmethod `_parse_symbol_data` and add the exchange import to `exchanges.py`.
+This also means we'll need to add support for the various channel mappings in `standards.py`, add support for the symbol mappings in the classmethod `_parse_symbol_data` and add the exchange import to `exchanges.py`.

 * `standards.py`